Sonia Sotomayor Supreme Court nomination: Committee vote

 On July 28, 2009, the Senate Judiciary Committee voted 13–6 in favor of Sotomayor's nomination, sending it to the full Senate for a final confirmation vote.
 Democrats extolled her fairness and judicial qualifications, while most Republicans questioned her impartiality and warned of the ramifications that her appointment to the Court would have, in their view, on gun rights and private property rights.
 Only one Republican, Lindsey Graham, voted in the affirmative.

 Full Senate vote

-The Senate confirmed Sonia Sotomayor to be an associate justice of the Supreme Court on August 6, 2009, by a vote of 68–31.
+The Senate confirmed Sonia Sotomayor to be an associate justice of the Supreme Court on August 6, 2009, by a vote of 68–31, announced by Senator Al Franken (D-MN) saying, "On this vote, the Yeas are 68 and the Nays are 31."
 The Senate was composed of 58 Democrats, 2 independents who caucused with the Democrats, and 40 Republicans at the time.
 All Democrats present (including the Senate's two Independents), along with nine Republicans, voted for her.
 Democrat Ted Kennedy, a supporter of the nomination, was absent due to ongoing health issues.

 President Obama commissioned Sotomayor a justice of the Supreme Court on August 6, the same day as her confirmation.
 Her swearing-in ceremony took place two days later, on August 8, at the Supreme Court Building.
 Chief Justice John Roberts administered the prescribed constitutional and judicial oaths of office, at which time she became the 111th justice (99th associate justice) of the Supreme Court.